The Best Plugins to Scan WordPress for Malware

 MalCare, developed after analyzing over 240,000 WordPress pages, is a full Security Solution.
 To keep your website safe from malware, hackers and the rest, it is free and uses the collective intelligence from its network of sites.

 The technology for early malware detection helps prevent Google from blacklisting your websites or being blocked by web hosts.
 MalCare has been able to detect complex malware that goes undetected in other common plugins successfully.

-The plugin focuses on the precision of a malware’s detection and decreases the amount of false positives registered significantly.
+The plugin focuses on the precision of malware detection and decreases the number of false positives registered significantly.
 This ensures that only when the plugin is confident that it has found malware and not a ‘potential suspect’ are you notified.

 For WordPress sites, brute force attacks are very common, so the Web Application Firewall and Login Protection are automatically enabled in the free plugin.
-It helps to safeguard your site from bots, hackers, and the likes 24/7.
+It helps to safeguard your site from bots, hackers and likes 24/7.

 3. Sucuri SiteCheck Scanner